 The truck manufacturer may be liable if it produces a faulty piece of equipment that directly causes injury or fails to enact a recall for a part it knows to be defective.
 Recalls may apply to both large trucks and smaller passenger vehicles.
 Since the National Highway Traffic Safety Administration (NHTSA) was granted the authority to issue vehicle recalls in 1966, more than 390 vehicles, 46 million tires, 66 million pieces of equipment, and 42 million child safety seats have been recalled.
 If the recall comes too late, those injured as the result of defective equipment may be able to recover.
 In 2014, for example, General Motors set up such a fund for accidents related to defective ignition switches and is providing settlements to persons injured in Buicks, Chevrolets, Cadillacs, Oldsmobiles, Pontiacs, and Saturns.Contact Our Defective Equipment Truck Accident Lawyers

-Our legal team at Hollis Wright is highly experienced in the science of accident investigation and reconstruction as well as determining the responsible parties.
+The Birmingham truck accident lawyers at Hollis Wright are highly experienced in the science of accident investigation and reconstruction as well as determining the responsible parties.
 We have been involved in many cases that require significant and detailed forensic analysis.
 It is often necessary to retain a mechanical engineer to conduct a very technical inspection of the subject vehicle in order to determine whether defective equipment was present and caused the accident.
 We have access to some of the best experts in the country who can conduct a full scale investigation and inspection of the involved vehicles in order to determine the cause of the accident.

 If you or a loved one were injured or killed in a truck accident involving defective equipment, then contact an experienced attorney at Hollis Wright today for a free consultation.
 If you retain an attorney at our firm, your case will be handled on a contingency fee basis which means you don’t pay a fee unless we obtain a monetary award or settlement on your behalf.